SIX MONTHS • ONLINE • LIVE 1:1 MENTORSHIP • CAREER-FOCUSED

 This unit explores topics like psychology and empty states that will take your designs from good to great by teaching you how to craft designs that lead to increased engagement, continued use, and conversion.

-You'll be matched with a real company to complete a 40-hour industry design project that solves a business problem.
+To accelerate your career shift into user experience design you'll be matched with a real company to complete a 40-hour industry design project that solves a business problem.

 Swipe to see more mentors